magarena/magarena/release/README.txt

   * effect: <permament> lose <ability>

 - fixed the following bugs:
-    fix poor quality image scaling in CardsCanvas (sample hand ,deck tiled screen, etc); uses preferred image size setting. fixes #658 : Clicking on empty area of deck table increases count for selected card. fix missing {4} cost for Defiant Falcon's second ability fix missing {B} cost for Eater of Hope's first ability fix Drill Skimmer missing flying
-    fix Elixir of Vitality missing enters tapped fix Thousand Winds missing flying
+  * poor quality image scaling in CardsCanvas for sample hand, deck tiled screen, etc
+  * Firemind decks not shown if name contains invalid filename character (issue #607)
+  * clicking on empty area of deck table increases count for selected card (issue #658)
+  * crash when activating ability that discards specific cards as cost (issue #384)
+  * "target creature and each other creature that shares a color with it" does not include target creature when it is colorless
+  * three color lands appears in random two color decks (issue #646)
+  * no choice of which mana ability to use when mana permanents equal to mana cost (issue #639)
+  * Man lands missing missing mana_or_combat property
+  * Giant Caterpillar and Transluminant causes the AI to crash (issue #362)
+  * Knight of the Mists crashes when you select "No" for its trigger (issue #610)
+  * Raving Oni Slave triggering when other permanents leave the battlefield (issue #647)
+  * Sheltered Valley trigger should occur before other ETB triggers
-    fix Tunneler Wurm should not have trample fix Felidar Umbra missing totem armor
+  * Tunneler Wurm should not have trample
+  * Cateran Enforcer missing fear
+  * Drill Skimmer missing flying
+  * Thousand Winds missing flying
-    fix Glimmering Angel missing flying
+  * Glimmering Angel missing flying
+  * Harrier Griffin missing flying
+  * Felidar Umbra missing totem armor
-    fix Piety giving +0/+2 instead of +0/+3 fix Stone Idol Trap missing cost reduction fix Harrier Griffin missing flying
+  * Piety giving +0/+2 instead of +0/+3
+  * Stone Idol Trap missing cost reduction
-    fix Cateran Enforcer missing fear
-    fix Rally the Righteous not affecting target if it is colorless fix Raving Oni Slave trigger fixes #647 fix Sheltered Valley trigger to replacement trigger fix groovy code for "target creature and each other creature that shares a color with it" to account for colorless reduce mana values of 3 color lands - reduce their use in random decks as a two color match fixes #646 fixes #607 : Firemind deck ignored if name contains invalid filename character. restore previous groovy code for Knight of the Mists, fixes #610 use MagicOrChoice so that target Knight is chosen when trigger goes on the stack instead of when it resolves filter should not be able to accept hidden cards, except those in library, fixes #384 Giant Caterpillar and Transluminant should be using delayed triggers, ala Grave Betrayal, possible fix for #362 count mana ability of all permanents not only validSources for useAll check, fixes #639 add missing mana_or_combat property to man lands
+  * Elixir of Vitality missing enters tapped
+  * Eater of Hope's first ability missing {B} cost
+  * Defiant Falcon's second ability missing {4} cost

 Release 1.69 (December 27, 2015)
 ============